viktoracoric/ma.sh/README.md

 ## How to use

-1. Copy cookie header from your request headers into COOKIE string on top of the script
+1. Copy cookie header from your request headers into COOKIE variable on top of the script
 2. ???
 3. Profit